robin-thomas/nubox-ext/README.md

 3. [Installation](#installation)

 # Who is it for?
 [NuCypher](https://www.nucypher.com/) is the go-to solution for anyone aiming to build privacy-rich applications on the blockchain.
 But it lacks a JavaScript library.
 Moreover, their codebase is written in Python, making it difficult to port over to the web side. **nuBox** chrome extension can solve these issues without you ever having to know about NuCypher at all!
 It even has an insanely simple API which it injects onto every website!
+It even comes with support for **IPFS**!

 # API:
 All API calls are available under **nuBox** namespace.
 All of them supports *[Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)*.